 Education also means honesty.
 IPL is not equally suitable for everyone.
 Broadly speaking:

-• IPL works best on dark hair on light to medium skin.
+• IPL works best on dark hairs on light to medium skin.

-• Very light, red, or gray hairs contain less pigment and often respond less to the light flashes.
+• Very light, red, or grey hairs contain less pigment and often respond less to the light pulses.

-• Use is sometimes not advisable or requires extra caution with certain skin conditions, medications, or during pregnancy.
+• Use is sometimes not advisable or requires extra caution with certain skin conditions, medication, or during pregnancy.

 It is therefore important to:

-• Continue to observe your skin in between.
+• Continue to observe your skin in between sessions.

 • Consult a doctor or skin professional if in doubt.

-IPL can often significantly reduce and slow down hair growth, but it's not a universal promise for everyone.
-Realistic expectations are an important part of the confidence you have in the treatment.
+IPL can often significantly reduce and slow down hair growth, but it is not a universal promise for everyone.
+Realistic expectations form an important part of the trust you have in the treatment.

 Hand holding Laesera Nova One IPL hair removal device on a soft beige bed, ready for at-home IPL hair removal.